 AUD strives to be American not only in name but also in substance.
 This requires an uncompromising commitment to academic excellence and consideration for the student as a "whole person."
-Supporting this objective is the fact that AUD is accredited by one of America's regional accrediting commissions and has been since 1996.
+Supporting this objective is the fact that since 1996 AUD has been accredited by one of the best regional accrediting commissions in the United States.